 Schema are declarative structures for representing concepts.
-The term Schema and was originally proposed by Emmanual Kant in "Critique of Pure Reason (1781).
-Schema have been used in philosophy and cognition psychology since the 19th centurey to represent concepts for reasoning, perception, problem solving and natural language interaction.
+The term Schema and was originally proposed by Emmanuel Kant in "Critique of Pure Reason (1781).
+Schema have been used in philosophy and cognition psychology since the 19th century to represent concepts for reasoning, perception, problem solving and natural language interaction.

 A schema (plural schemata or schemas) describes a pattern of thought that organizes information.
-A key property of Schema is the association of concepts with procedures for perception, action and reasoning.
+A key property of Schema is the association of concepts with procedures for perception, action and reasoning (association of entities with procedural knowledge and attention).

-Structured Knowledge: Working memory, Concepts, Schema and Relations Schemas represent concepts as data structures with slots that define the properties of the concept and associate the concept with other concepts.
+Schemas represent concepts as data structures with slots that define the properties of the concept and associate the concept with other concepts.

-A typical Schema for a concept has

-- 1) A name. - 2) A definition. - 3) Meanings: memories of examples of the concept - 4) Roles: Operations or procedures that are enabled or prevented by the concept. - 5) Relations to other concepts and other elements in LTM.
+- A typical Schema for a concept has - 1) A name. - 2) A definition. - 3) Meanings: memories of examples of the concept - 4) Roles: Operations or procedures that are enabled or prevented by the concept. - 5) Relations to other concepts and other elements in LTM.